Intro words by Ana Prendes & interview by Meritxell Rosell

 With natural resources like oil and gas, we slowly step out from the natural energy chain.
 We step out from energy resources that were prepared by nature for humankind within millions of years.

 Now men have to create their energy sources.
 And finally, we are stepping out from the natural thought chain.
 The event and the rise of the so-called thinking machines signify the beginning.
 Therefore I am interested in the territories of trans-humanism and artificial intelligence.
 For the year 2020, I prepared an exhibition with Bruno Latour about the new climate politics called »Critical Zone«.

 For the year 2021, I will prepare an exhibition about bio-media.
-In the 19th century, we created motion machines based on wheels, and the 20th century created motion images, respectively motion media.
-The 21st century will deal with bio-media, which demonstrate life-like organic behaviour.
+In the 19th century, we created motion machines based on wheels, and in the 20th century created motion images, respectively, motion media.
+The 21st century will deal with bio-media, which demonstrates life-like organic behaviour.